frconor-ebook/meditations/_posts/2025-03-28-the-pharisee-and-the-publican.md

 He says: "Prayer is successfully being quiet, listening to God, and being able to hear the ineffable speaking of the Holy Spirit, who dwells in us and cries out silently" (Robert Cardinal Sarah, *The Power of Silence*, Point 64).

 "Prayer," he says, "demands that we successfully keep quiet so as to hear and listen to God.
 Silence requires absolute availability with respect to God\'s will.
-Man must be completely turned towards God and toward his brethren.
+Man must be completely turned towards God and towards his brethren.
 Silence is a quest and a form of charity, in which God\'s eyes become our eyes and God\'s heart is grafted onto our heart.
 We cannot stay in the presence of the fire of divine silence without being burned" (R. Sarah, Point 116).

 "The spiritual life goes through alternating phases in which God successively shows and hides himself, makes himself heard, and is quiet.
 Prayer teaches us the subtleties of divine speech.
 Is God being silent or are we not hearing him because our interior ear and our intellect are not accustomed to his language?
 The fruit of silence is learning to discern his voice, even though it always keeps its mystery.